 But worse than this, I couldn't forgive myself.
 I couldn't forgive myself for all that had happened that I felt I had contributed to.
-I couldn't forgive myself for marrying a man who would end up hurting me the way he did.
-I couldn't forgive myself for, what I felt, was a complete lack of judgement.
 I couldn't forgive myself for my short marriage.
+I couldn't forgive myself for wanting a divorce.
 I couldn't forgive myself for the loss of a dream.
-I couldn't forgive myself for loving and marrying a man who could hurt me.
 I couldn't forgive myself for disappointing my family and friends when the marriage ended.

 I couldn't let the past stay in the past.
 It haunted my mind every single day.
 I tried my best to forget and move on, but I just couldn't.
 I definitely couldn't obtain true forgiveness.
 My inability to forgive kept my chained to my failed marriage and all that we shared together.
-It kept me chained to man who no longer was physically in my life, but haunted my thoughts daily.
+It kept me chained to a man who was no longer physically in my life, but haunted my thoughts daily.
 It also kept me chained to the pain that I experienced after the marriage ended.
 So how did I move towards forgiveness?

 The turning point for me was when I realized that I could change the word "couldn't," into "wouldn't."
 I was more than capable of forgiveness, but I wouldn't forgive.
-I wouldn't put aside my anger towards him and choose to forgive.
+I wouldn't put aside my anger and my grief and choose to forgive.
 I wouldn't make this effort.
 I was choosing to stay stuck in the place I was.
 The worst of all of this was that I wouldn't forgive myself.

-As soon as I realized that, forgiveness was easier to embrace.
+As soon as I made this liberating realization, forgiveness was much easier to embrace.
 I understood that I had the power to decide to forgive.
 Forgive him and forgive myself.
-There was nothing holding me back from forgiveness except for myself.
-That realization was unbelievanly powerful and freeing.
+There was nothing holding me back from forgiveness except myself.
+That realization was unbelievably powerful and freeing.

-Since choosing forgiveness, I have started to treat myself with kindness and love.
-I am better able to release past pains.
 I am starting to embrace and make peace with my life's story.
 Even though I always imagined a conventional journey for myself (job, marriage, children, etc.), it's alright that I'm being re-routed on a different path.
 I have let go of the grip my ex held on my thoughts.
-I have begun to move forward with my life.
+I have chosen forgiveness.
+I have begun to move forward with my life and you can too!